Howard is an avid short story reader who likes to help others find and understand stories.

 Additionally, the handicapping methods are crude.
-There's no brain implants or alterations to reduce intelligence, and no artificial gravity fields to inhibit the strong.
-Instead, there's loud noises from an earpiece, and bags of birdshot and scrap metal.
+There are no brain implants or alterations to reduce intelligence, and no artificial gravity fields to inhibit the strong.
+Instead, there are loud noises from an earpiece, and bags of birdshot and scrap metal.

 The Bergeron's also imply that George could get away with removing some of his handicaps in private.
 This means there isn't any advanced surveillance on people at all times.

 All this suggests that technology hasn't advanced.
 That's why Glampers uses a shotgun.
 Who would invent a ray gun in this world?
 There's no one with that kind of thinking power.
 Barring a secret government program, technology will be stagnant in this society.

 4. What Is Being Satirized in the Story?

 Among the things Vonnegut's story satirizes are: